 The Great Pyrenees is known as one of the biggest dog breeds in the world, but it’s so much more than just another big dog.
 These giants are typically gentle and loyal animals, which has made them popular not only as pets but as perfect parents for designer dog hybrids.
-If you’re interested in this breed, you’ll definitely want to take a look at some of the crossbreeds that descend from the Great Pyrenees.
+If you’re interested in this breed, you’ll definitely want to take a look at some of the crossbreeds that descend from the Great Pyrenees to find the best dog breed for your household.

 Great Pyrenees Dog Breeds